exercism/website-copy/pages/terms.md

 ### Service Eligibility

 We offer our Platform to the widest possible audience.
-We champion and nurture inclusivity, diversity and equality to the highest levels.
-Although we want to be open to all, the following eligibility restrictions do apply:
+However, the following eligibility restrictions do apply:

 #### Non-Eligibility based on suspension or removal